hlucey/third-party/cis3-broker.md

 ## View our {{site.data.keyword.Bluemix_notm}} platform provisioning scenario
+{: #scenario}

-You develop an Open Service Broker that works with the {{site.data.keyword.Bluemix_notm}} platform.
+You’ll be developing an Open Service Broker that works with the {{site.data.keyword.Bluemix_notm}} platform.
 See our [Provisioning scenario](/docs/third-party/platform.html#provisioning-scenario-pulling-it-all-together) to gain an understanding of how resource creation works.

 ## Become familiar with the OSB specification
+{: #learn-osb}

 {{site.data.keyword.Bluemix_notm}} uses the Open Service Broker API (OSB) `version 2.12` specification.
 Read through and familiarize yourself with the [Open Broker API spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.12/spec.md){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon"), and use the readme file as a guide to learn more.

 ## View our {{site.data.keyword.Bluemix_notm}} broker samples
+{: #samples}

 [https://github.com/IBM/sample-resource-service-brokers](https://github.com/IBM/sample-resource-service-brokers){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon")